-Available to students are over 260,000 bound volumes and 1,100 in print and over 17,000 full-text electronic current periodicals from Hawai'i, the U.S. mainland, Asia and Europe.
+Students have access to over 230,000 bound volumes, over 3,000 periodicals in print, and over 17,000 full-text electronic current periodicals from Hawai'i, the U.S. mainland, Asia, and Europe.
 Special formats collected include DVDs, audio and videocassettes, compact disks, and microforms.
-In addition, the library is a partial depository for both United States and Hawai'i State documents and currently holds more than 350,000 U.S. documents.
+In addition, the library is a partial depository for both United States and Hawai'i State documents.
 The Hawaiian Collection houses the library's extensive Hawaiiana holdings.
 To ensure student proficiency in the use of these collections, the staff offers a comprehensive program of library instruction using a networked electronic library classroom.

 The Edwin H. Mookini Library provides other services and facilities that further the academic mission of the College.
-The Graphics Department supports instruction with graphics and reprography work.
-Other facilities in the library include an audiovisual area with playback equipment.
+Students may utilize the audiovisual area with playback equipment.
 Students may also confer in the library's group study rooms located throughout the building.
-The library's PC lab provides access to web browsing, word processing, spreadsheets, and web page design software to support coursework.
+The PC lab in the library provides access to web browsing, word processing, spreadsheets, and web page design software to support coursework.